 Seagrass can be found to depths of up to around 10m (Jackson et al., 2013).
-This map illustrates the approximate depth within this SAC.
+Figure 4 illustrates the approximate depth within this SAC.
 While the depth may be appropriate, seagrass beds are also limited by current velocities (up to approx. 1.5 m/s) and salinity (Borum et al., 2004).

-2. Approximate depth within the Isles of Scilly Complex SAC (negative values indicate estimates are below sea level).
+Figure 4: Approximate depth within the Isles of Scilly Complex SAC (negative values indicate estimates are below sea level).
+The map shows shallower depths around the coastlines and between the islands and deeper water further from the coast.
+Data source code 2.